ThriveTech-Consultants/thrivetechconsultants-dot-com/src/sections/about.md

 ---
-title: Technology Consulting That Helps Your Business Thrive
+title: What We Do
 type: about
 ---

-Small, growing, awesome businesses that are struggling with the non-technical side of engineering hire us to build their SDLC, hiring, and other roles and processes, in order to have an efficient, happy team that produces quality code.
-We lead with kindness, driving continuous improvement when stability is missing or during times of leadership transition.
+We help software development teams struggling with various aspects of software engineering processes.<br><br>Hire us to optimize your overall operations by creating repeatable and adaptable processes which will allow your team to focus on delivering product value effectively.<br><br> We emphasize stability, predictability and continuous improvement which will lead to building a successful and thriving organization.